spatha0011/spatha_vsd-hdp/Day7/README.md

 - [Timing Summary Across PVT Corners (Post-Synthesis STA Results)](#timing-summary-across-pvt-corners-post-synthesis-sta-results)
 - [Timing Plots Across PVT Corners](#timing-plots-across-pvt-corners)

-OpenSTA(Open Static Timing Analyzer) is a gate level static timing verifier.
-As a stand-alone executable it can be used to verify the timing of a design using standard file formats.
+OpenSTA is an open source static timing analyzer (STA) tool used in digital design.
+It is utilized to analyze and verify the timing performance of digital circuits at the gate level.

   * Verilog netlist
   * Liberty library